yuno-payments/yuno-docs/docs/Payment Features/split-payments-marketplace.md

 ## 1- Onboardings

-Yuno’s onboarding model is designed to help marketplaces seamlessly connect and manage their **submerchants** across **multiple payment providers**.
+Yuno's onboarding model is designed to help marketplaces seamlessly connect and manage their **submerchants** across **multiple payment providers**.
 At the core of this system is the **Recipient object**, which represents each individual submerchant within the marketplace ecosystem.

 * Each **Marketplace Owner** is represented in **Yuno as an Organization**.
 * Within an organization, one or more Accounts can be created, each configured with its own set of **Connections** to payment providers (e.g., Stripe, Adyen, dLocal).